-Previously it has been suggested that a field of spiritual energy has accumulated at the sacred sites generated by the power of intention of the many people engaged in the building and ceremonial activity at the sites.
-Now we will discuss the power of intent - and particularly the effects of that intent - in an individual person making a pilgrimage to a sacred site.
-It is quite possible that the power of focused intent actually predisposes a pilgrim to having a more profound experience of the energy or spirit of a site.
+Previously, it has been suggested that a field of spiritual energy has accumulated at the sacred sites generated by the power of intention of the many people engaged in the building and ceremonial activity at the sites.
+Now, we will discuss the power of intent - and particularly the effects of that intent - in a person making a pilgrimage to a sacred site.
+The power of focused intent may predispose a pilgrim to have a more profound experience of the energy or spirit of a site.
 In other words, focused mental intent is a wonderfully effective way of calling forth and accessing the power of place.

-To understand this concept, it is necessary to recognize the personal performance of pilgrimage as being prayer in action - the physical, willful demonstration of the intent and yearning of an individual.
-In order to better comprehend this idea, let us examine the practice of pilgrimage in some detail.
-What follows are several definitions and short discussions of pilgrimage in the words of various anthropologists, cultural geographers and religious historians.
-As you read these, keep in mind the crucial idea that intent and action, when exercised in the practice of pilgrimage, have the wondrous ability to call forth the answers to prayers.
-The power of intent opens doorways in the heart, mind and body through which may enter the spirit and power of the miraculous.
+To understand this concept, it is necessary to recognize the personal performance of pilgrimage as prayer in action - the physical, willful demonstration of the intent and yearning of an individual.
+To better comprehend this idea, let us examine the practice of pilgrimage in some detail.
+What follows are several definitions and short discussions of pilgrimage in the words of various anthropologists, cultural geographers, and religious historians.
+As you read these, remember that intent and action, when exercised in the practice of pilgrimage, have the wondrous ability to call forth the answers to prayers.
+The power of intent opens doorways in the heart, mind, and body through which may enter the spirit and power of the miraculous.